eneepo/docs/content/en/kubernetes/networking/ingress/controllers.md

 | **Cloud Provider Support** | Yes | Yes | No | Yes | Yes | Yes |
 {.table-sm}

-## Deploying Ingress Controllers
+## Popular Ingress Controllers
 ### Nginx
 This is one of the most widely used Ingress Controllers.
 It uses the Nginx web server as a reverse proxy to manage the incoming traffic.

+Nginx controller has different options that can be used to customise the way it works, like adding headers or rewrites.
+The options can be seen in the [Nginx Ingress Controller Documentation](https://kubernetes.github.io/ingress-nginx/examples/)

 The Nginx Ingress Controller has its own Deployment and Service resources to manage the controller's pods and expose them as a service in the cluster.

-Create a file named `nginx-ingress-controller.yaml` and add the following content:
+To deploy nginx ingress controller,  create a file named `nginx-ingress-controller.yaml` and add the following content:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment